-If your driveway is in need of general cleaning, soap and water is all that is necessary.
-Put a few squirts of dish soap into a large bucket and fill it up with water.
+For general cleaning, a simple concrete driveway cleaner made from soap and water usually works.
+Put a few squirts of dish soap into a large bucket and fill it with water.
 Dip a stiff scrub brush into the soapy water and scrub the driveway in a circular motion.
-Start at the back of the driveway and work your way toward the street.
-Rinse the soapy water from the concrete with water from the garden hose.

-Set the power washer on a low setting.
+Set the power washer on a low setting, not exceeding 2,500 psi.
 Start at the back of the driveway and hold the wand at least 12 inches from the surface.
 Move the wand from side to side to clean the driveway.

 This common household product is not only good in the laundry, but will brighten up and clean your concrete.
 Mix a solution of 1 part chlorine bleach to 1 part water.
 Put the mixture into a garden sprayer and spray it onto the driveway.
 Let it sit for 10 minutes, then scrub with a stiff scrub brush.
 Rinse clean with water from the garden hose.

 Bleach is a harsh product, so wear rubber gloves and protective eye wear when cleaning concrete driveway areas with it.
 You should also wear old clothing that covers your arms and legs.